 Bachelor of Science (BS): Hospitality Management Degree Overview

-Within a Bachelor of Science in Hospitality Management program, students learn to resolve guest conflicts, preserve cost controls, anticipate market conditions, management team members and provide high-quality service.
+Within a Bachelor of Science in Hospitality Management program, students learn to resolve guest conflicts, preserve cost controls, anticipate market conditions, manage team members and provide high-quality service.
 Hospitality law, public relations, marketing, economics, risk management and international business are examples of topics the program may explore.
 The programs emphasize strong communication, organizational and interpersonal skills, and allow for opportunities for practical work in the field.
 Applicants must typically hold a high school diploma or GED certificate to apply to the hospitality management program.

 The coursework investigates event management, business law, hospitality accounting and hospitality information systems.
 Liberal arts courses, such as history, mathematics, foreign language and social science, are typically included in the curriculum.
 Elective courses may be offered in travel and tourism management or gaming operations.
 Programs may offer co-op or internship opportunities, where students can gain experience in sales, public relations, catering, marketing and hotel operations.
 Additional courses students may find within the bachelor's program include: